KailaniBailey/IBM-Data-Science-Professional-Certificate/02. Tools for Data Science/Week 6: Create and Share a Jupyter Notebook/README.md

-# Week 6: Create and Share a Jupyter Notebook
+# Create and Share a Jupyter Notebook
+## Final Assignment: Create and Share a Jupyter Notebook
+- Final Assignment Instructions: Create and Share Your Jupyter Notebook
+- Hands-On Lab: Create Your Jupyter Notebook
+- Submit Your Work and Grade Your Peers
+##Final Exam
+- **Graded Assignment: Final Exam**